zhou100/MusicBoxChurn/README.md

 The result provides important insights to what measures that the product operation should keep monitoring.
 Also, the accurate prediction results can suggest the right time window (decrease in frequency for two weeks, for example) when the operation system should try to intervene and influence the user in order to retain more current users of the music box.

+The recommender systems is based on Collaborative filtering, which is commonly used .
+The rmse on test data is 0.567 which is a lot smaller than the bench mark performance RMSE~1.2-1.5.
+Sample recommendation of songs and user ids are displayed.

 The major problem of this project is the sheer size of data.
 It is hard to load the entire dataset into a pandas dataframe on a local computer.
 This project builds the basic tools and practices for analyzing large, user-record level data, which would be impossible to do so directly on a computer.

 The processing code is written in Pyspark to make use of the big data technology in Spark when such data infrastructure is available.
 In this applicaiton, a user id level downsampling (randomly select 10% of users) is applied, so that the data processing and modelling can be accomplished on a personal computer.
 But it will be scalable when running on a spark cluster on Google Cloud or other cloud computing infrastructure.

 ## 2. Data Downloading and Processing